 Because Chrome OS updates automatically and you do not have to do anything.

 Yes, Chrome OS downloads and updates your Chromebook in the background.
 The update is applied when you restart your Chromebook next time.
 You will see a “restart required” icon when the update is ready to install.

 Release Channels – Stable, Beta and Dev

-Chrome OS has three release channels similar to Chrome browser.
-The stable channel is what all of us get by default and yes, it is the stable version
+Chrome OS has three release channels similar to the Chrome browser.
+The stable channel is what all of us get by default and yes, it is the stable version.

 Switching Release Channels on your Chromebook

 Now that you know about the different release channels, here is how to change to different release channels.

 - Click More Info

 - From the drop-down list, select the channel of your choice